zivtech/Bodiless-JS/packages/bodiless-navigation/doc/Components/Navigation/BurgerMenu.md

   asBodilessMenu('demo-menu'),
-  withListSubMenu(), // Add an ability to create a List submenu withColumnSubMenu(), // Add an ability to create a Columns submenu withToutSubMenu(), // Add an ability to create a Touts submenu );
+  withListSubMenu(), // Add an ability to create a List submenu withColumnSubMenu(), // Add an ability to create a Columns submenu withCardsSubMenu(), // Add an ability to create a Cards submenu );

 // Menu doesn't provide any default editors so we need to configure one.